x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/sharing/organization-relationships/create-an-organization-relationship.md

 - Estimated time to complete: 15 minutes.

-- You need to be assigned permissions before you can perform this procedure or procedures.
-To see what permissions you need, see the [Permissions in Exchange Online](../../permissions-exo/permissions-exo.md) topic.
+- You need permissions before you can do this procedure or procedures.
+To see what permissions you need, see the [Permissions in Exchange Online](../../permissions-exo/permissions-exo.md) article.

 - If you want to share calendars with an on-premises Exchange organization, the on-premises Exchange administrator has to set up an authentication relationship with the cloud (also known as "federation") and must meet minimum software requirements.